mmikowski/urianchor/README.md

 can all be made to act as the user expects while enabling you to update only the part of the page that has changed.

+## Preferred listener ##

+The preferred listener to use with URI Anchor is `hashchange`, like so:

+    // jQuery
+    $(window).bind( 'hashchange', onHashChange );

+    // Native
+    window.onhashchange( onHashChange );

+## Example implementation ##

+See a full example, clone the [SPA listings](10), dereference a copy of the 6.5 listings, and then open the web page.
+Like so:

+    cd spa/listings/ch05-06
+    cp -aL 6.5 6.5dr
+    cd 6.5dr
+    google-chrome spa.html

+You must log in -- any user name will work -- to open and close the chat window and activate the avitars.

 ## Methods ##

 ### $.uriAnchor.setAnchor ##

 #### Purpose ####

-Sets Anchor component of the URI from a Map
+Sets Anchor component of the URI from a Map.
-(The Anchor component is also known as the
-'hash fragment' or 'bookmark component')
+The Anchor component is also known as the 'hash fragment' or 'bookmark component'.

 #### Arguments ####